levyvankempen/NLP_Assignment3/README.md

+Student numbers
+Max Maas - 2087500
+Maxime Lambregts - 2109627
+Levy van Kempen - 2093373

-For the assignment, we used multiple notebooks.
+For assignment 3, we used multiple notebooks.
 This document is meant to guide in which chronological order the notebooks need to be read:

 Part 1:
 1. part1_data_analysis_preprocessing.ipynb